apache/superset/docs/installation.rst

 your datasources for Caravel to be aware of, and they should show up in `Menu -> Datasources`, from where you can start playing with your data!

+Please note that *gunicorn*, Caravel default application server, does not work on Windows so you need to use the development web server.
+The development web server though is not intended to be used on production systems so better use a supported platform that can run *gunicorn*.

 Configuration behind a load balancer
 ------------------------------------